citp/privacy-policy-historical/b/bu/buz/buzzcity.com.md

-At BuzzCity, we keep it as simple as possible, but if you are not familiar with terms such as cookies, IP address, pixel tags and browsers, then read about these Key Terms by clicking here.
+At BuzzCity, we keep it as simple as possible, but if you are not familiar with terms such as cookies, IP address, pixel tags and browsers, then read about these [Key Terms](https://web.archive.org/web/20150613004744id_/http%3A//www.buzzcity.com/keyterms).

 ### Information collected by BuzzCity